 If you are interested in working with NROC, contact us.

 Montana Digital Academy launched EdReady Montana in 2014.
-Since then, the program, supported by the Dennis and Phyllis Washington Foundation, has offered free, digital math and English curricula customized for upper elementary, postsecondary, and adult students.
+Since then, the program, supported by the Dennis and Phyllis Washington Foundation, which recently awarded our partners $3.5M to continue to expand the effort, has offered free, digital math and English curricula customized for upper elementary, postsecondary, and adult students.

 For more information about EdReady Montana, check out the Improving College Readiness at Scale: Practical Insights From the State of Montana whitepaper.